mvolkmann/blog/src/d3/data-enter-exit.md

 ---
 css: '/blog/assets/github-extensions.css'
 eleventyNavigation:
-  key: D3 data/entry/exit
+  key: D3 data/enter/exit
   order: 2
   parent: D3
-  title: data, entry, & exit
+  title: data, enter, & exit
 layout: topic-layout.njk
 ---

 ## data method

-The data method "joins" data values to DOM elements.
+The data method "joins" data values in an array to DOM elements.
+By default it does this by index.
+The first data array value is joined to the first target DOM element, and so on.

 For example, the following HTML contains an ordered list with three empty list items.
 The variable `letters` is an array holding three letters.